chaoma99/lct-tracker/README.md

 Chao Ma, Xiakang Yang, Chongyang Zhang, and Ming-Hsuan Yang

-Note that we made partial improvements in this version,  the randn fern classifier is replaced with an online svm classifier and we quantize color channels into four bits as features for detector training.
+Note that we made partial improvements in this version, where the randn fern classifier is replaced with an SVM classifier, and the color channels are quantized as four bits for SVM classifier learning.